Section 1: Manual removal of undergrowth

 What follows are basic procedures for the clearance of undergrowth using handtools.
 They are intended to provide a basis that you can edit and refine to suit your equipment and working preferences.

 Whenever there is significant undergrowth, the use of mechanical assets to cut the undergrowth in front of manual demining should be considered.
-Whenever the Risk/Threat assessment for the Task indicates both the presence of undergrowth and active tripwire activated devices, the use of mechanical assets to remove the vegetation is always prefered.
+Whenever the Risk/Threat assessment for the Task indicates both the presence of undergrowth and active tripwire activated devices, the use of mechanical assets to remove the vegetation is always preferred.

 1.2 Approved tools

 All currently approved tools used for the manual removal of undergrowth are powered by the user except for the petrol-driven back-pack "Trimmers".
 There are restrictions on the manner in which each tool can be used and the places in which their use is appropriate.